 EGCG also deals with and regulates antigen presentation, keratinocyte apoptosis, nuclear factor-kappaB activation, and MMP-9 activity.
 It can also modulate the imbalance between interferon-y and TGF-β signaling, which are all involved in the pathogenesis of oral lichen planus.

 Besides establishing the efficacy of green tea in treating oral lichen planus, studies are also being conducted on green tea as a possible preventative agent against malignancies in the condition.

 Simply put, green tea has antioxidants and polyphenols, particularly EGCG, that reduce inflammation and boost immunity.
 It can influence the activity of certain proteins that can help block pathogens from replicating.

 Green tea also has beneficial compounds (catechins) that have protective properties against illness.
 They have a powerful ability to raise the number of regulatory T cells that are important in maintaining immune function and suppressing the occurrence of autoimmune diseases such as oral lichen planus.

-EGCG, with its anti-inflammatory and anti-cancer characteristics, is pretty much the motherlode when it comes to the health benefits of green tea and is the main component for its efficacy in treating oral lichen planus.
-Admittedly, it doesn't have the same potency as that of prescription drugs, but neither does it pose the same concerns regarding long-term use and toxicity.
+EGCG, with its anti-inflammatory and anti-cancer characteristics, is pretty much the motherlode when it comes to the health benefits of green tea and is the main component responsible for its efficacy in treating oral lichen planus.
+Admittedly, it doesn't have the same potency as prescription drugs, but it doesn't pose the same concerns regarding long-term use and toxicity.